matomo-org/developer-documentation/docs/3.x/generated/Piwik/View.md

 - **show_autocompleter**: Whether the site selector should be shown or not.
 - **loginModule**: The name of the currently used authentication module.
 - **userAlias**: The alias of the current user.
+- **isInternetEnabled**: Whether the matomo server is allowed to connect to external networks.

 ### Template Naming Convention